Dagor Documentation Style Guide

 • When referencing any title or heading from a document that follows this guide, use title case.

-• For titles or headings from works or sources that do not follow this guide, retain the original capitalization.
+• For titles or headings from sources that do not follow this guide, retain the original capitalization.

 Capitalization for Figures and Tables